|SIYE Time:12:08 on 13th August 2022|

 ‘It’s too early to say, Ginny.
 Polly has a name and it looks better than the others we’ve been given.
 She wanted to tell me about it, and she needed authorisation for a surveillance operation.
 I’ll tell you all about it in the car.’
 Harry smiled apologetically at us.
 ‘I can leave work for a few days, but work doesn’t always leave me, I’m sorry.
 Are we all ready to leave?’

 ‘Yes, you can follow us home if you’d like.’
-Mike had already unlocked the car and was busy putting our bags into the boot.
+Mike had already unlocked the car and was busy putting our bags into the boot when there was a sudden bang.
+It came from the direction Polly Protheroe had headed.

 ‘That’s up to Harry and Ginny,’ I told him.
 When I looked questioningly at them, they exchanged worried glances.